Wadena, Minnesota: Arts and culture

 With over 100 hand-painted murals decorating downtown buildings, Wadena depicts 1,000 years of Minnesota history known as the "Largest Puzzle in the World".
 The Alley Arts Committee beautified the alleys while creating an interesting tourist attraction.
 Over 40 artists worked together to finish the collection of 100 puzzle panels.
 Group guided tours are available along with a map at the train depot.

 During the 2015 Christmas season, Wisconsin-based group Freedom From Religion threatened legal action against the city of Wadena over the display of a city-owned nativity in a city park.
 To avoid a lawsuit, the city sold the nativity to a private buyer who was able to feature it in an even more prominent, privately owned location.
 As a result of the actions of the Freedom From Religion, many nativity scenes sprang up around the city, estimated to be over 1,000 in total.
 The former site of the city-owned nativity was rented out a day at a time by individuals who were legally able to display a nativity.
 The story captured the attention of national media outlets.

 Wadena is home to the Cozy Theatre, which in addition to showing contemporary films, hosts a film festival.

+Economy

+The city's economy is largely driven by a mix of manufacturing, agriculture, and small businesses, which collectively contribute to its growth and resilience.
+Wadena is home to several trucking logistics companies as its strategic location along major transportation routes, facilitates the distribution of goods and services.
+The manufacturing sector in Wadena encompasses a range of businesses, including laser machinery manufacturing and outdoor furniture.